reesea/Environmental-Performance-Indicator-/README.md

 # EPI (Environmental Performance Index)
 Objective / Issue Category: Environmental Health / Health Impacts

-What it Measures: Summary environmental risk exposure evaluates how much of the burden of disease observed in a given year can be attributed to past exposure to environmental risk factors, which include: unsafe water (unsafe sanitation); air pollution (ambient particulate matter pollution, household air pollution, and ozone pollution).
+### What it Measures: <br>
+Summary environmental risk exposure evaluates how much of the burden of disease observed in a given year can be attributed to past exposure to environmental risk factors, which include: unsafe water (unsafe sanitation); air pollution (ambient particulate matter pollution, household air pollution, and ozone pollution).